INCF/nineml-spec/source/abstraction_layer.rst

 | name      | identifier  | yes      |
 +-----------+-------------+----------+

-An EventSendPort specifies a channel over which events can be transmitted from a component.
-Each EventSendPort can be connected any number of EventReceivePort objects.
+An EventSendPort_ specifies a channel over which events can be transmitted from a component.
+Each EventSendPort_ can be connected any number of EventReceivePort_ objects.

 Name attribute
 ^^^^^^^^^^^^^^

-Each EventSendPort requires a *name* attribute, which is a valid and uniquely identifies the EventSendPort from all other elements in the ComponentClass.
+Each EventSendPort_ requires a *name* attribute, which is a valid and uniquely identifies the EventSendPort_ from all other elements in the ComponentClass_.

 EventReceivePort
 ----------------